-Our expectations with respect to our ability to fund current planned operations is based on estimates that are subject to risks and uncertainties.
+Our expectations with respect to our ability to fund current planned operations are based on estimates that are subject to risks and uncertainties.
 Our operating plan may change as a result of many factors currently unknown to us and there can be no assurance that the current operating plan will be achieved in the time frame anticipated by us, and we may need to seek additional funds sooner than planned.

+The announcement of, or a failure to consummate, the Merger could negatively impact our business, financial condition, results of operations or our stock price.
 For additional information on risks associated with our substantial capital requirements, please read the sections entitled "-Risks and Liquidity" and "Risk Factors" included elsewhere in this Annual Report.